smahjoub/kafka-avro-producer-consumer/README.md

-# kafka-avro-producer
+# kafka-avro-producer-consumer
-This application is used to publish avro messages to Kafka.
+This is a sample example of applications is used to publish and consume avro messages using confluent.